-In June 2007, the CdC (the Italian judicial institution whose responsibility is the safeguard of public finance) ("CdC"), acting through its own prosecutor as permitted under Italian law, started proceedings against Cirsa Italia in relation to an alleged failure by Cirsa Italia to comply with (a) certain of their obligations arising from their role as authorized network operators of AWPs in Italy (specifically, the complaint alleged (i) delay in the launch of the online network; (ii) delay in the activation of the network; and (iii) delay in the connection of the gaming machines to the online network); and (b) certain minimum service levels relating to the operation of gaming machines (specifically, the complaint alleged a delay in network response to requests by AAMS of gaming volumes).
+In June 2007, the CdC, acting through its own prosecutor as permitted under Italian law, started proceedings against Cirsa Italia in relation to an alleged failure by Cirsa Italia to comply with (a) certain of their obligations arising from their role as authorized network operators of AWPs in Italy (specifically, the complaint alleged (i) delay in the launch of the online network; (ii) delay in the activation of the network; and (iii) delay in the connection of the gaming machines to the online network); and (b) certain minimum service levels relating to the operation of gaming machines (specifically, the complaint alleged a delay in network response to requests by AAMS of gaming volumes).
 The CdC also sought to impose fines for such failures.
 The CdC claimed four types of penalties for the alleged violations.
 At or about the same time, the CdC, acting through its prosecutor, began similar proceedings against the other nine Italian network operators, as well as proceedings against AAMS, alleging that AAMS had been negligent in not ordering the fines itself.